MisterXY89/websitesearch/README.md

 3. count all numbers up and return

 ###  `verifyLinks(urlList)`
-Removes all links to external sites from list
+Removes all links to external sites from list </br>
-Removes all mailTo link
+Removes all mailTo link</br>
-Convert relativ url to absolute
+Convert relativ url to absolute</br>
-Removes .jpg and .pdf files
+Removes .jpg and .pdf files</br>

 ## Requirements
 I set up a python venv.